DIY AEROLITE INSTALLATION GUIDE

 - Dust mask

-- Long sleeved pants and shirt (fiberglass can be itchy)
+- Long-sleeved pants and shirt (fibreglass can be itchy)

 - Measuring tape

 - Portable light

 - Saw (used to cut the aerolite in the plastic, see video below)

 Make sure you have enough aerolite to cover the entire roof area.
 Measure up you home and then add on a little bit to the final measurement to allow for overlaps.
 Generally, when installing aerolite roof insulation you need to allow an extra 8% – 10% for overlaps.